axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/default-chart-colors.rst

 ..

-You can override data label colors by re-defining the values of the variables in ``customization.css`` below:
+You can override data label colors by re-defining the values of the variables in ``custom.css`` below:

  - ``--chart-label-default-exception-priority-color`` to override label color of exception priority task
  - ``--chart-label-default-high-priority-color`` to override label color of high priority task